 Dry air can also allow viruses to spread more easily through the air because there is less water to interfere with their movement.
 In fact, one study even showed that good ventilation and more humidity indoors rendered the influenza A virus inactive.

 Bottom line: In normal times, a humidifier is a good idea.
 In these work-from-home, coronavirus times?
-It may be the most practical gift you can give yourself — and everyone else on your list.
+It may be the most practical gift you can give yourself.